solana-labs/solana/docs/src/developing/programming-model/accounts.md

 Unlike a file, the account includes metadata for the lifetime of the file.
 That lifetime is expressed by a number of fractional native tokens called _lamports_.
-Accounts are held in validator memory and pay ["rent"](#rent) to stay there.
-Each validator periodically scans all accounts and collects rent.
-Any account that drops to zero lamports is purged.
-Accounts can also be marked [rent-exempt](#rent-exemption) if they contain a sufficient number of lamports.
+Accounts are held in validator memory and must contain a sufficient number of lamports to satisfy the "rent-exempt minimum" balance for the account.

 In the same way that a Linux user uses a path to look up a file, a Solana client uses an _address_ to look up an account.
 The address is a 256-bit public key.